-Master in Global Entrepreneurship and Management
+Master of Global Entrepreneurship and Management

 Objectives: To provide university graduates from the business studies and economics areas with training and practical experience in global markets, which will enable them to take on company management and direction posts and organisations in international markets.

 The Masters is provided jointly with the University of San Francisco (USA) and the Fu Jen University in Taipei (Taiwan) and represents a unique experience in the sphere of global markets.
-For 12 months full-time students experience everything involved in living and interacting in the three geographic settings (Barcelona in Europe, Taipei in Asia and San Francisco in the USA), since the timed itinerary comprises:
+For 12 months full-time students experience everything involved in living and interacting in the three geographic settings (Barcelona in Europe, Taipei in Asia and San Francisco in the USA) since the timed itinerary comprises:

 - First term (September-December) in the IQS (Barcelona, Spain)

 - Second term (January-April) in Fu Jen University (Taipei, Taiwan)

 - Third term (May-August) in the University of San Francisco (USA)